baoduong47/baoduong47/README.md

 - All of my projects are available at [https://github.com/baoduong47](https://github.com/baoduong47)
 - 🔭 I’m currently working on a CRUD application.
-- 🌱 I’m currently learning Next.js and Express
+- 🌱 I’m currently learning Next.js, Typescript, and Express.
 - 💬 Ask me about React, JavaScript, and software development
 - 📫 How to reach me: **bduong1497@gmail.com**
 - ⚡ Fun fact: In my free time, I enjoy playing volleyball, hitting the gym, gaming, and working out.